Apr 11 | Categories: Branding

 In This Article

 One of the many working definitions of trust is as an emotional connection to an external party.
-Trust plays a vital role in not only our purchasing decisions, but in all aspects of our relationships.
+Trust plays a vital role in not only our purchasing decisions but also in all aspects of our relationships.

 Unfortunately for us business owners, consumers inherently distrust corporations.
 This probably isn’t a huge surprise, but it begs a few questions:

-Well, a couple ways: establishing brand identity and communicating that identity with great content marketing.
+Well, a couple of ways: establishing brand identity and communicating that identity with great content marketing.

 Consumers withdraw from fluffy, dishonest companies that lack personality.
 Brand trust, loyalty, and attachment are driven by sharing common beliefs and values between brand and consumer.
 If you can’t communicate that your brand is a member of the same culture as your ideal audience, they’ll find one that is.
 In fact, research shows that if a product is manufactured by a brand consumers don’t like, 40% of them will go out of their way to find a similar product made by a company they do like.

-That’s why it’s crucial that you establish your business’ identity, voice, tone, and articulate key characteristics that are representative of who you are, what you believe, and what you value.
+That’s why it’s crucial that you establish your business’s identity, voice, tone, and articulate key characteristics that are representative of who you are, what you believe, and what you value.

 A lot of Americans—about 70% of them—agree that they make conscious purchasing decisions based on businesses whose values align with theirs.
 Remember when Target was boycotted after announcing its transgender bathroom policy?
 Target’s now-ex-customers completely snuffed them after the statement.
-They took to social media to voice disgust, to share petitions, and even expressed a deep concern for the safety of their children.
+They took to social media to voice their opinions, share petitions, and even express a deep concern for the safety of their children.
 Ultimately, brand trust was broken and loyalty was lost—all because of a difference in beliefs.